 10. A mobile form of glamping consists of overnight adventures in covered wagons.
 Available in Wyoming and Ontario, you can pioneer a family adventure on the trail and spend the night in a covered wagon.

 11. Spend the night in a cave.
 Kokpelli’s Cave in New Mexico is far from primitive.
-The cave house is built into the 65-million year old vertical cliffs of Ojo Alamo Sandstone, 300′ above the valley.
-The 1650 sq. ft. cave has a bedroom, kitchen, dining room and bathroom with waterfall shower and Jacuzzi tub.
+The cave house is built into the 65-million-year-old vertical cliffs of Ojo Alamo Sandstone, 300′ above the valley.
+The 1650 square foot cave has a bedroom, kitchen, dining room and bathroom with waterfall shower and Jacuzzi tub.

 12. Enjoy a spa treatment.
 The Talking Trees Campground and Spa in Hodgen, OK offers campers hydrotherapy, massages, catered meals and more.
 The Halcyon Hot Spring and Spa in Nakusp, BC offers a campground with therapeutic healing hot springs and a full-service spa and restaurant.

 13. Crave adventure?
 Try a whitewater rafting trip.
-Many rafting outfitters offer accommodations that range from primitive campground to luxury tent resorts.
+Many rafting outfitters offer accommodations that range from the primitive campground to luxury tent resorts.

 14. Take the kids glamping Disney-style.
 Disney’s Fort Wilderness Resort in the heart of Disney World Resort and offers basic to premium campsites, cabins, and villas.
 Far from rustic, they also offer shopping, entertainment, meals, and WiFi.

 15. Waterfront accommodations are always glamorous.
 Safari tents on stilts?
 That’s glamping!
 9 Beaches Bermuda Resort offers tents built on stilts over the turquoise waters.
 They even have a window in the floor to view your neighbors, the tropical fish swimming below..

 16. Skip the all-inclusive for your next vacation and go green.
 The La Leona Ecolodge in Costa Rica is a vacation destination for nature lovers.